What makes the IPPF different from other high school speech and debate formats?

 My school is not in the U.S. Has an international school ever won the competition?

-Not only have international teams won in the past, an international team has made it to the Elite Eight round in seven of the past nine years.
-Past international top finishers include the 2010 Champion, the Ministry of Education from Singapore; the 2012 Champion, Team Czech Republic; the 2017 Runner-Up, Beijing ENREACH of China; the 2018 Champion, LEAF Academy of Slovakia.
+Not only have international teams won in the past, an international team has made it to the Elite Eight round in eight of the past ten years.
+Past international top finishers include the 2010 Champion, the Ministry of Education from Singapore; the 2012 Champion, Team Czech Republic; the 2017 Runner-Up, Beijing ENREACH of China; the 2018 Champion, LEAF Academy of Slovakia; and the 2021 Champion, Slovak National Team of Slovakia.

 Since our country is small, we created a national team to compete in the Worlds School Debate Championship.
 Can we use the same process to form an IPPF team?